 Deciding to move your family from one location to another is one that presents significant change for you and your children.
-The planning associated with the movie can be frustrating even if the movie itself is for something positive or good.
+The planning associated with the movie can be frustrating, even if the movie itself is for something positive or good.
 Logistically, moving never seems to occur at a good spot in your life.
 There are always obstacles to overcome regarding getting everyone acclimated to the new environment, making sure that your belongings make it to the new home in one piece, and things of that nature.

-These are all worthwhile topics to discuss when it comes to considering why it move may or may not be in your best interest or that of your family.
-Certainly, there are usually many factors in play for a family when deciding whether or not to move is for the best and would benefit your family more so than remaining where you are.
-These are all decisions that your family must make while deciding what to do in whether or not to make the move from where you are currently.
+These are all worthwhile topics to discuss when it comes to considering why its move may or may not be in your best interest or that of your family.
+Certainly, there are usually many factors in play for a family when deciding whether or not to move is for the best and would benefit your family more than remaining where you are.
+These are all decisions that your family must make while deciding what to do in whether or not to make a move from where you are currently.

 Is anything preventing you from moving?

-To prevent the primary conservator from moving at the drop of a hat can be agreed to the geographic restriction goes in place to limit the distance a family can move during a child's formative years.
+To prevent the primary conservator from moving at the drop of a hat can be agreed that the geographic restriction goes in place to limit the distance a family can move during a child's formative years.
 Geographic restrictions do not have to be part of a divorce with children but oftentimes are.
 Hopefully, you and your attorney discussed the possibility of having a geographic restriction be part of your case before agreeing to it in mediation.

-While this does not occur all that frequently, it is possible for you as the nonprimary parent to be the person who breaks the geographic restriction.
-For instance, let's suppose that as the nonprimary parent you did have a geographic restriction in your divorce orders.
+While this does not occur all that frequently, it is possible for you, as the nonprimary parent, to be the person who breaks the geographic restriction; for instance, let's suppose that as the nonprimary parent, you did have a geographic restriction in your divorce orders.
 However, after your divorce, you were offered a new job in another state.
-While it is true that the terms of the geographic restriction did not apply to you specifically your decision to move outside the geographic area stated in your divorce decree has important implications for the survival of that restriction.
-Notably, if you decided to move beyond the borders of your geographic area then the geographic restriction would no longer apply to your Co-parent.
+While it is true that the terms of the geographic restriction did not apply to you specifically, your decision to move outside the geographic area stated in your divorce decree has important implications for the survival of that restriction.
+Notably, if you decided to move beyond the borders of your geographic area, then the geographic restriction would no longer apply to your Co-parent.

 The other aspect of this discussion is that choosing to move a great distance from your children for a job or a love interest is not especially impressive to family court judges.
-I have seen parents try to make arguments at a new job and greater pay will increase opportunities for children in many ways.
+I have seen parents try to make arguments at a new job, and greater pay will increase opportunities for children in many ways.
 I'm sure this is true.
-However, the reality of the situation is that your relationship with your children will suffer given that you will likely see them much less now than he did before.
+However, the reality of the situation is that your relationship with your children will suffer, given that you will likely see them much less now than he did before.
 This is not a good starting point if in the future you are trying to argue that you need to be named as the parent with the primary right 2 make decisions for the kids.

-So, if you find yourself wanting to move as we emerge out of the pandemic I will be doing so despite a geographic restriction you need to think long and hard about not only the short term implications of your decision but where it puts you and your children's relationship in the future.
+So, if you find yourself wanting to move as we emerge out of the pandemic, I will be doing so despite a geographic restriction; you need to think long and hard about not only the short term implications of your decision but where it puts you and your children's relationship in the future.

 The decision to move when you are the primary conservator of children

 On the other hand, you may be approaching this subject as a parent who is the primary conservator of your children.
-This is a great deal of responsibility to bear for your family and you are likely accustomed to making difficult decisions on behalf of your kids.
-Additionally, since the time of your divorce, you have likely encountered a range of circumstances in which you and your Co-parent have not seen the eye to eye when it comes to raising your children.
+This is a great deal of responsibility to bear for your family, and you are likely accustomed to making difficult decisions on behalf of your kids.
+Additionally, since the time of your divorce, you have likely encountered a range of circumstances in which you and your Co-parent have not seen eye to eye when it comes to raising your children.

-Therefore, what you are needing to figure out is whether or not the reason for your move would be classified as material in a substantial change in the eyes of a judge.
+Therefore, what you need to figure out is whether or not the reason for your move would be classified as material in a substantial change in the eyes of a judge.
 Moving for one of your children to be closer to a world-renowned Cancer Center to treat a new illness your child has developed would appear to be an example of a material and substantial change that justified lifting the geographic restriction.
 Even then, however, living in the Houston area means that you have access to some of the best doctors in the world.
 Therefore, what may be a material and substantial change for others may not be for you and your family.

-Either way, if you find yourself wanting to move the first thing you ought to do is meet with an experienced family law attorney.
-Working out handshake agreements with your Co-parent when it comes to moving or geographic restrictions can be tenuous at best.
-You do not want to put yourself in a position where you make all the plans to move based on a handshake agreement with your Co-parent going to find that he or she will go back on your handshake agreement at a later date.
+Either way, if you find yourself wanting to move, the first thing you ought to do is meet with an experienced family law attorney.
+Working out handshake agreements with your Co-parent regarding moving or geographic restrictions can be tenuous at best.
+You do not want to put yourself in a position where you make all the plans to move based on a handshake agreement with your Co-parent going to find that they will go back on your handshake agreement at a later date.
 That puts you in a precarious position where you may need to defend yourself in a future enforcement case.
 Meeting with an experienced family law attorney can help you prepare a potential case and determine whether or not moving is even feasible after a divorce or child custody case in Texas.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family circumstances may be impacted by the filing of a divorce or child custody case.